domasin/Calcolemus/readme.md

 * Separation in .fs .fsi files for documentation: in progress.

-* Num replaced with bigint
+* Num dependencies removed and replaced with standard bigint (2023-10-22)